Call4Cloud | MMP-C | Autopilot | Device Preparation

 If everything checks out and of course, only if the certificate is eligible for renewal will it send out a nice new Security Token with the NEW Intune MDM certificate in it.
 Yes…. you read it correctly, NOT a renewed certificate but a new Intune Device Certificate!

-Of course, when the device is not eligible for renewal (determined by the enrollment service) you will receive the: NotEligbleToRenew error
+Of course, when the device is not eligible for renewal (determined by the enrollment service) you will receive the: NotEligbleToRenew error.

 Let’s focus a bit more on that “NotEligbleToRenew‘ part because I guess we all want to know when the device is eligible to renew its certificate, right?
 Okay Okay…it’s more like a certificate replacement as you ask me but who is asking?

-The automatic certificate renewal (RenewRoboSupport | request on behalf of ) will try to renew the certificate every 7 days (RetryInterval) for 41 days (RenewalPeriod) before the certificate expires.
+The automatic certificate renewal (RenewRoboSupport | request on behalf of ) will try to renew the certificate every 7 days (RetryInterval) for 41 days (RenewalPeriod) before the Intune MDM Certificate expires.
 You could check out yourself on the client by taking a look at the deviceenroller.exe or the registry.

 3. Client Side